Prostate problems present as a common problem among the male population.

 - Problems involving the nerve of the urinary tract

 - Having been affected by a prostate infection in the past

 Apart from the three types of prostatitis we noted above, we also need to look at another type.
-This one is called asymptomatic prostatitis.
+This one is asymptomatic prostatitis.
 In some cases, it is referred to as asymptomatic inflammatory prostatitis.
 As the name of the condition suggests, this prostatitis is asymptomatic – which means a man will not experience symptoms.

 The condition is characterized by inflammation that affects the prostate gland.
 Even though inflammation exists in the prostate, the patient is unlikely to experience symptoms.
 The condition has, however, been associated with certain complications.
 While asymptomatic prostatitis may not cause erectile dysfunction or another type of sexual dysfunction, it may lead to fertility problems.